yogingale/compilers.live/README.md

 ## Setup

 Create and Enable python virtual environment.
-`python -m venv venv`
+`python -m venv .venv`
 `source venv/Scripts/activate` - For Windows
 `source venv/bin/activate` - For Mac

 Install Python dependencies
 `pip install -r requirements-dev.txt`

-Run the following to update then refresh your .bashrc:
+Run the following to update .bashrc:
 echo "source `which activate.sh`" >> ~/.bashrc
 source ~/.bashrc
 Now, if you move up a directory and then cd back into it, the virtual environment will automatically be started and the APP_SETTINGS variable is declared.